The second in the series about cafés/coffee shops across Mexico City that are good for digital nomads, writers and travel bloggers.

 5. Café Nin

 Probably the most famous café in Juárez, certainly the most inspiring, atmospheric building hosting a café.
-It’s a very popular place.
-Best not to come and hog a table for too long.
-But of course, good for editing photos on my phone for upcoming blog posts, whilst enjoying a beverage.
+It’s a very popular place, so it’s best not to hog a table for too long, though it is a great spot for editing photos on my phone while enjoying a drink

 Location: Havre 73, Juárez, Cuauhtémoc, 06600 Ciudad de México, CDMX